INTERNATIONAL AFFAIRS

 Assist.
 Prof. : Y.Yamanashi

-Catalysis for clean, robust, and concise complex molecule synthesis
+Catalysis for clean, robust, and concise complex molecule synthesis and new modal medicine

 Research Topics- Development of new catalysis to facilitate complex molecule synthesis